uPortal-Project/uPortal/CONTRIBUTING.md

 ====
 Contributions from the community are essential in keeping uPortal (any Open Source project really) strong and successful.
 While we try to keep requirements for contributing to a minimum, there are a few guidelines we ask that you mind.

+## Individual Contributor License Agreement

+uPortal is an Apereo project.
+Apereo requires that contributions be through Individual Contributor License Agreements.
+If you wish to make a contribution, you must complete an Individual Contributor License Agreement.
+It is through this agreement that you are licensing your contribution to Apereo so that Apereo can then license it to others under uPortal's open source software license.

+You can learn more about [Apereo licensing generally][], the [contributor licensing agreements specifically][], and get the actual [Individual Contributor License Agreement form][], as linked.

 ## Getting Started
 If you are just getting started with Git, GitHub and/or contributing to uPortal via GitHub there are a few pre-requisite steps.